smooll-d/suckless/README.md

 # suckless
-My configs for suckless products.
+My configs for suckless software.

-## What suckless Products?
+## What suckless Software?
 >[!NOTE]
->Guides for each product are in their respective directories.
+>More on each program (e.g. patches, installation instructions) is inside of said program's directory.

 - dwm
 - st

-I'm not counting dwmblocks-async as a suckless product because it wasn't made by suckless (pretty logical in my honest and humble opinion).
+- dmenu
+- dwmblocks-async (not made by suckless)